 Instructions: This report pertains to the period April 1, 2020 to March 31, 2021.
-Any references to the past year refer to this time period.
+Any references to the \past year\ refer to this time period.
 Please complete all sections in typed format.
 The information will be used to track student's progress and accomplishments, for program evaluation and development.
-The report will also be used to allocate internal scholarships or graduate funding packages.
-Each student should also attach their curriculum vitae (CV) and attendance log for 5600 research seminar to this annual report.
-Send one electronic copy with all attachments to admin.psych@lakeheadu.ca no later than April 7, 2021.
+The report will also be used to allocate internal scholarships or

-Name:

-Date:

-Current Degree Program:

-Year / month of entry into current degree program:

-• List all courses taken in the past year by number, name, and grade obtained

-Course Code Course Name Grade

-• List all courses by number and name that you plan to take in the upcoming year.
+Date e: : egree Program: Year / mor th of entry into curren t degree program n: Α. Co URSE WORK List all courses taken in the process.
+Course Code the past year by i Course Nar , and grade obtained Grade • List all courses by num Course Code ber and name that t you plan to tak Course Nam te in the upcoming year. • DEF) appears on your transcript and planned completion date. , deta

-Course Code Course Name

-- List all courses for which an INCOMPLETE (previously DEF) appears on your transcript, detail exactly what remains to satisfy the course requirement, and planned completion date. - •

-Course Code Course Name Planned Completion Date